Canon S120 vs Fujifilm GFX 100

 Studio photographers will appreciate that the Fujifilm GFX 100 (unlike the S120) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The GFX 100 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the S120 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the S120 has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the S120 from Canon.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the features and operation of the S120 and GFX 100 can be found, respectively, in the Canon S120 Manual (free pdf) or the online Fujifilm GFX 100 Manual.

 So what conclusions can be drawn?
 Is the Canon S120 better than the Fujifilm GFX 100 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.